ValentinaSimic/Fox-Algorithm-Parallel-Matrix-Multiply/README.md

 >Implementation of Fox' algorithm for matrix multiplication.
-Based on Matrix-Matrix Multiplication Using Fox’s Algorithm and PBLAS Routine PDGEMM
+Based on Matrix-Matrix Multiplication Using Fox’s Algorithm and MPI standard.

 ## Table of contents
 * [About Fox Algorithm](#about-fox-algorithm)